fmalina/revisions-blocl/activism/thegreatdivide.md

 Inequality and poverty among children are a special moral disgrace.
 They flout right-wing suggestions that poverty is  a result of laziness and poor choices;
-children can’t choose their parents.
+children can't choose their parents.

 see us entering a world divided not just between the haves and have-nots, but also between those countries that do  nothing about it, and those that do.